National Foundation Day (Japan): Kigensetsu

 Up to 1871, Japanese society was divided into four castes: the samurai, the merchants, the artisans and the peasants.
-The samurai were the dominant caste, but the sort of aggressive militarism embraced by the samurai was not embraced by the other castes, who legally speaking were not allowed to own weapons.
-One of the Meiji era reforms was the introduction of conscription with all able-bodied young men to serve in either the Army or the Navy when they turned 18, which required promoting the ideology of Bushido ("the way of the warrior") to people who historically speaking had been encouraged to see war as the exclusive concern of the samurai.
+The samurai were the dominant caste, but the aggressive militarism of the samurai was not embraced by the other castes, who could not legally own weapons.
+One of the Meiji era reforms was the introduction of conscription of all able-bodied men at age 18, to serve in either the Army or the Navy.
+This required the ideology of Bushido ("the way of the warrior") from people who historically had been encouraged to see war as the exclusive concern of the samurai.
 The imperial cult of emperor-worship was promoted both to ensure that everyone would be a part of the kokutai and to ensure that all men embraced Bushido, and would willingly serve in the military.
-After conscription was introduced in 1873, a group of teenage rickshaw drivers and shop clerks were ordered to attend a lecture where they were informed that "Now that all men are samurai" that they were to show "manly obedience" by enlisting in the Army at once, which many objected to under the grounds that they did not come from samurai families.
+After conscription was introduced in 1873, a group of teenage rickshaw drivers and shop clerks were ordered to attend a lecture where they were informed that "Now that all men are samurai," they were to show "manly obedience" by enlisting in the Army at once, and many objected on the grounds that they did not come from samurai families.

-The new holiday was brought in to help promote the imperial cult that underlined the concept of the kokutai.
-This also coincided with the switch from the lunisolar calendar to the Gregorian calendar in 1873.
-The holiday was proclaimed on the Lunar New Year of 1872, which coincided with the accession of Emperor Jimmu according to the Nihon Shoki.
+The new holiday was introduced to help promote the imperial cult underpinning the kokutai.
+This coincided with the switch from the lunisolar calendar to the Gregorian calendar in 1873.
+The holiday was proclaimed on the Lunar New Year of 1872, on the accession of Emperor Jimmu according to the Nihon Shoki.
 The date was 29 January 1873 of the Gregorian calendar, but later that year it was changed to 11 February, probably to avoid conflict with the celebrations of Lunar New Year.
 11 February was also the day when the Constitution of the Empire of Japan was proclaimed in 1889.